OCHA-DAP/hdx-hapi/docs/data_usage_guides/population_and_socio-economy.md

 ### Usage Notes

+* The data is disaggregated to admin 1, but not p-coded.
+We have kept the admin 1 names in the data, but link only to national level p-codes.
+  We plan to p-code this data in a future release.
 * Please be aware of the metric definitions, provided in the parameter summary table !!!!
 TODO add link and table